swipswaps/tale/_posts/2018-02-27-That-Day-I-Slept-Alone.md

 <br>
 I went to see my rich fellow, <br>
 Friendly nature but from heart a little shallow. <br>
-Looked at his bunglow and luxourious cars, <br>
+Looked at his bungalow and luxurious cars, <br>
 Drank an old champagne in splendid bars. <br>
 Listened to stories where nothing is expensive, <br>
 Money meant everything, About which they're all pensive. <br>